 - Reduce allergic reactions.
-If you are constantly sneezing, coughing, or wheezing whenever you are in a long drive, then you need new carbon air filters to take care of those allergies.
+If you are constantly sneezing, coughing, or wheezing when you are on a long drive, then you need a new cabin air filter to take care of those allergies.
 The carbon air filter will trap dust, pollen, and other allergens that may affect your health.

 Types of Cabin Air Filters

-Charcoal cabin air filters filter out large and small particles and have coal as a special ingredient to get rid of terrible odors.
-The coal deposit can contain cigarette smoke that’s within a car and prevent exhaust fumes from reaching the driver.
+Charcoal cabin air filters filter out large and small particles and use coal as a special ingredient to get rid of terrible odors.
+The coal deposit can tackle cigarette smoke that’s within a car and prevent exhaust fumes from reaching the driver.

 Activated Carbon Cabin Filters